PfeiferLab/host_range_prediction/README.md

 # Analysis and Plotting

-prokka contigs.fa
+Figures 1A-D and Table 1 were created with dotplots_ani_combined_formanuscript.R <br />

+Figure 2, 3A-B were created with upsetRforcomparitivepaper.R <br />

+Supplementary Figure S1 was created with

 KFS-EC3 is able to infect E. coli ATCC 10536 but not E. coli 15144, E. coli 2192, or E. coli 2196.  <br />
-Whole genome alignments with blastn (CITE) revealed 143 nonhomolgous coding regions in the E. coli 10536 genome that were shared across the three non-infecting E. coli (Figure 4 and Supplementary Data S1), excluding coding regions annotated as ”hypothetical protein” by Prokka (CITE).
-Additionally, there were 32 genes shared across the non-infecting E. coli that are nonhomolgous to the infected E. coli 10536 (Supplementary Data S2), which include several integrases, recombinases, and Fe(3+) dicitrate transport proteins, also excluding coding regions annotated as ”hypothetical protein” by Prokka (CITE).
+Genomes for these E. coli were filtered for the longest contig with long_script.py and then aligned to each other using blastn and annotated using prokka. <br />

-synteny.R is to get the regions for 10536 and synteny_2.R is to get regions for non-infectable bacteria
+synteny.R returns the regions present in 10536 and absent in all others and and synteny_2.R is returns the regions absent in 10536 but shared across all non-infectable bacteria